zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Karate.
 These are the boye-athletes.
 Which are the tact games?
 The drum called the mouth, Oral name Ecas drum, Oral vena, Oral boiler, Oral Panabar (Inserted) It is the game of tact to do these, to play the nostrings, to dance songs.
-“The Maithurana doctrine is a certain unharmed doctrine, which is a Grama doctrine.
+"The Maithurana doctrine is a certain unharmed doctrine, which is a Grama doctrine.
 A doctrine is a union of two lone secrets who have porn words.
 In what kind do I say the Maithurana doctrine?
 From the rash from the room, from the rash The doctrine was similar to two people who were suppressed and conquered.
 This is the Maithurana doctrine in the matter